 4. Surprisingly, most collection agencies won't call you anymore.

 5. When they mail you the collection letters, save them in a folder.
-Many will have good settlement discounts.
+Many will have good debt settlement discounts.

 6. Contact me to review your report, and I will tell you if you should pay any settlement offer.

-What If You Have No Credit ?
+What If You Have No Credit Score ?

-The best way to get credit when you have no credit is to obtain a secured credit card.
-Bank of America, Wells Fargo, CitiBank, US Bank, and Comerica Bank offer them, as well as Capital One and First Premier online.
+The best way to get a credit score when you have no credit is to obtain a secured credit card.
+Bank of America, Wells Fargo, CitiBank, US Bank, and Comerica Bank offer them, as well as Capital One, Discover, and First Premier online.
 You must leave a deposit ($200-$300), and the bank will issue you a Visa/MasterCard with the same credit limit.
 If you use it, just make sure you always pay it on time.
 You'll get your deposit back in 1-2 years.
 After your secured credit card starts appearing on your credit report, you'll start getting offers for other credit cards.
 As long as there's no annual fee or startup fee, go ahead and apply.

 Can Credit Repair Fix My Student Loans ?